ejgallego/coq-lsp/etc/doc/PROTOCOL.md

 The `textDocument` and `position` parameters are standard.

-Note that `rocq-lsp` will execute the Rocq document up to the `position` specified in the request paremeters.
+Note that `rocq-lsp` will execute the Rocq document up to the sentence specified in the request by the `position` and `mode` paremeters.

+- `mode` (if absent, the `goal_after_tactic` parameter will be used) controls whether the sentence ending before or after `position` is the subject of the request.

 - `pp_format` controls the pretty printing format used in the results. `Pp` will return goals using Rocq's pretty-printing type